List of Aer Lingus destinations: History

-On 23 March 2020, Stobart Air which operated under the Aer Lingus Regional brand announced it would suspend all international flights due to the COVID-19 pandemic.
+On 23 March 2020, Stobart Air, which operated under the Aer Lingus Regional brand, announced it would suspend all international flights due to the COVID-19 pandemic.
 However, its public service obligation (PSO) flights from Dublin Airport to Donegal Airport and Kerry Airport would continue.

 On 29 March 2020, Aer Lingus began temporarily operating flights to Beijing Capital International Airport (IATA: PEK).
 This destination was organized in response to the COVID-19 pandemic, to collect personal protective equipment which was made in China for use in Ireland.
 The flights were not available for passenger bookings and did not carry flight attendants.

 On 24 March 2021, Aer Lingus announced the launch of four new routes from Manchester Airport; New York–JFK and Orlando from 29 July 2021, Barbados from 20 October 2021 and Boston from summer 2022.

 On 12 June 2021, Stobart Air, the operator of Aer Lingus Regional flights, entered liquidation, resulting in Aer Lingus Regional ceasing operations with immediate effect.

 In October 2022, it was announced that Aer Lingus operations between Belfast City and London–Heathrow would transfer to Aer Lingus UK due to Brexit-related requirements that a European carrier could no longer fly domestic routes within the United Kingdom.
 These flights are operated by British Airways under Wet-Lease terms using the Aer Lingus UK flight numbers and callsigns.
 This currently does not affect the operations carried out by Emerald Airlines from Belfast City as an agreement is in place between the UK CAA, British Airways and themselves before Emerald Airlines securing a UK AOC.

+In July 2026, Aer Lingus announced the forthcoming suspension of service on three North American routes (Denver, Las Vegas, Minneapolis/Saint Paul) while announcing that service on another (Seattle) would become summer-seasonal.
+Simultaneously, changes to their European network were announced, namely the suspension of the route to Split, and the conversion of Frankfurt, Hamburg and Malta services to summer-seasonal only.